US Aggression vs. Germany is the Real Driving Force in the Russian-Ukrainian Quagmire

 The cumulative losses of the German economy can be estimated only approximately.
 Even if the restriction of Russian supplies is limited to 2022, its consequence will last for several years, and the total losses could reach 200-300 billion euros.
 Not only will it deliver a devastating blow to the German economy, but the entire EU economy will inevitably collapse.
 We are talking not about a decline in economy growth pace, but about a sustained recession and a decline in GDP only in material production by 3-4% per year for the next 5-6 years.
 Such a fall will inevitably cause panic in the financial markets and may bring them to a collapse.

-Another inevitable consequence of a prolonged economic recession will be a sharp drop in living standards and rising unemployment (up to 200,000-400,000 in Germany alone), which will entail the exodus of skilled labour and well-educated young people.
+Another inevitable consequence of a prolonged economic recession will be a sharp drop in living standards and rising unemployment (up to 200,000-400,000 in Germany alone) [as of Oct.
+2025, unemployment is officially around 3.5% or 1.56m people], which will entail the exodus of skilled labour and well-educated young people [I wrote about this problem more recently, do see this piece].
 There are literally no other destinations for such immigration other than the United States today.
-A somewhat smaller, but also quite significant flow of migrants can be expected from other EU countries.
+A somewhat smaller, but also quite significant flow of migrants can be expected from other EU countries [check out my piece on this kind of emigration from Austria for instance].

 The scenario under consideration will thus serve to strengthen the national financial conditions both indirectly and most directly.
 In the short term, it will reverse the trend of the looming economic recession and, in addition, consolidate American society by distracting it from immediate economic concerns.
 This, in turn, will reduce electoral risks.